-Nestlé's modus operandi relies on a research and development spend of close to 2bn Swiss Francs (CHF) at the last count, providing firepower to create new products and varieties.
-Once innovations are established, the much larger marketing and admin budget ensures they're front and centre of consumers' minds, which in turn encourages reliable revenues.
+Nestlé also relies on hefty research & development spending to provide fuel for volume growth.
+New varieties and formats of existing popular brands benefit from the much larger marketing and admin budgets, ensuring they're front and centre of consumers' minds.
+That, in turn, encourages reliable revenues.
 Extra sales boost profits, and profits can be paid out as dividends or reinvested in next year's products.

-And it's this virtuous cycle that's seen the group increase the dividend every year for 26 years.
-Nestlé's huge scale and lower reliance on pricing power means this should be sustainable for now, but remember, all dividends are variable and not guaranteed.
+That virtuous cycle has seen the dividend increase every year for 29 years - remember, all dividends are variable and not guaranteed.